yaejinpark/Kaggle-Fitbit/README.md

 ### minuteSleep_merged
 * Added a column for sleep state translated from values (1 = Asleep, 2 = Restless, 3 = Awake)
+* Deleted logId column
+* Changed the date column so that time is shown in 24 hr format (for importing to BigQuery)
 * Fitbit blog has an article about restless sleep.
 Maybe recommend to customers to better their sleep quality by changing what makes them uncomfortable during their sleep, which is one of the causes of restless sleep.
 * If any sleep deprivation happens more frequently on Mondays, recommend more workout (need more analysis on workout vs sleep quality)/sleep preparation for users